 To be perfectly honest with you, the solution isn’t so cut-and-dry or quick and easy.
-It really takes a combination of things, like working through trauma in therapy (Online Therapy has amazing therapists for this!!), processing your past, cutting harmful coping behaviors, and strengthening positive coping behaviors.
+It really takes a combination of things, like working through trauma in therapy, processing your past, cutting harmful coping behaviors, and strengthening positive coping behaviors.

 But you’ve gotta start somewhere.
 That’s why I put together 16 proven exercises for healing your inner teenager that you can start doing TODAY so you can heal, thrive, and feel your very best.

 16 Proven Exercises to Heal Your Inner Teenager